 -

-Little Fockers box office: Paul Weitz’s critically massacred comedy is a hit with domestic audiences.
+Little Fockers box office: Paul Weitz’s critically massacred all-star family comedy is a hit with domestic audiences.
 Ben Stiller, Robert De Niro and Owen Wilson star.

 -